 Even if a state wide law is not passed banning distracted driving practices, all drivers are expected to operate their vehicles safely.
 A failure to do so can result in liability.
 As a result, victims can hold negligent drivers accountable for their actions through a personal injury suit.

-Call us at (210) 361-2997 or send us an email to get your free consultation regarding your injuries from the Maloney Law Group's personal injury attorneys San Antonio.
+Call us at (210) 361-2997 or send us an email to get your consultation regarding your injuries from the Maloney Law Group's personal injury attorneys San Antonio.